rhaiscript/rhai-doc/README.md

 ========

 `rhai-doc` is a tool for auto-generating documentation for rhai source code.

-It supports writing markdown documentation in source comments and creating general purpose documentation pages with markdown.
+It supports writing [MarkDown] documentation in source comments and creating general purpose documentation pages with [MarkDown].

 CLI Interface
 -------------